Alerts: Alert creation example

 Defining the models of the alert

-In our example, the first pattern we want to detect is a discrepancy between the owner incomes and the monthly instalment for the loan: if one-third of the buyer's monthly income is less than the monthly cost of the loan to purchase the property, then it may be a case of money laundering.
+In our example, the first pattern we want to detect is a discrepancy between the owner's income and property value, illustrated by the monthly instalment for the loan: if one-third of the buyer's monthly income is less than the monthly cost of the loan to purchase the property, then it may be a case of money laundering.

 Here is how this pattern will be translated via the Cypher language: